victorliu-sq/PaperWriting/FlashSMP.md

 ### Lock

-One way to mitigate data racing is to lock the threads before updating, one per woman to ensure that each thread gets exclusive access to this critical section.
-However, locks can significantly slow down the algorithm because of the overhead associated with acquiring and releasing them.
-In a highly concurrent environment, this overhead can become a bottleneck.
-The GS algorithm requires frequent and fine-grained updates to the partner status of participants.
-Since locks are coarse-grained, they are inefficient for such frequent updates and can cause excessive waiting times for threads.
-Therefore, locks are too heavy-weight and inefficient for the frequent and fine-grained synchronization required in the GS algorithm.The performance overhead make locks unsuitable for this parallelization.
+To address data races in the GS algorithm, one common approach is to use locks.
+Each thread locks the data before updating it, ensuring exclusive access to the critical section for each woman.
+However, this method introduces significant overhead due to the frequent acquisition and release of locks, particularly in a highly concurrent environment.
+The GS algorithm's need for frequent and fine-grained updates makes locks inefficient, as they cause excessive waiting times and performance overhead, rendering them unsuitable for efficient parallelization.

 ### Barrier Synchronization

-Barrier synchronization is a method where all threads must reach a specific point before any can proceed.

-When parallelizing the GS algorithm, one straightforward approach is to make all threads wait at a barrier, allowing each woman to accept the best proposal and reject the rest before letting all threads proceed.

-However, due to the dynamic nature of the GS algorithm, this method has limitations.
-Some men may get rejected and not participate in the updating process, while others may be accepted without any competition, making synchronization unnecessary for them.

-As a result, some threads may complete their tasks sooner and have to wait at the barrier, which does not align well with the static checkpoints of barrier synchronization.
-This leads to idle time and poor resource utilization.
+Another approach is barrier synchronization, where all threads must reach a specific point before any can proceed.
+Applied to the GS algorithm, this means making all threads wait at a barrier, allowing each woman to accept the best proposal and reject the rest before letting all threads continue.
+However, the dynamic nature of the GS algorithm limits this approach.
+Some men may be rejected and not participate in the updating process, while others may be accepted without competition, making synchronization unnecessary for them.
+Consequently, some threads finish their tasks sooner and must wait at the barrier, leading to idle time and poor resource utilization.
+Barrier synchronization's rigidity and the resulting delays negate the benefits of parallelization in the GS algorithm.

-Thus, barrier synchronization is too rigid and introduces significant delays, especially in the dynamic and continuous operation environment of the GS algorithm.
-The synchronization points force threads to wait unnecessarily, negating the benefits of parallelization.

-### AtomicCAS-Existing Methods
+### AtomicCAS

-The atomicCAS (Compare-And-Swap) operation is an atomic instruction used to compare a memory location's current value with a given expected value and, if they match, swap it with a new value.
-Otherwise, the operation fails and returns the old value, indicating the update was unsuccessful.
-This logic is performed atomically, ensuring no other thread can interfere during the comparison and swap.
+The atomicCAS (Compare-And-Swap) operation is an atomic instruction used to compare a memory location's current value with an expected value and, if they match, swap it with a new value.
+If they do not match, the operation returns the old value, indicating the update was unsuccessful.
+This operation is performed atomically, ensuring no other thread can interfere during the process.

-Using atomicCAS, multiple threads can update the partnerRank correctly to parallelize the GS algorithm.
-Algorithm 2 is a parallel version of lines 21-26 from Algorithm 1.
+Algorithm 3 is a parallel implementation of lines 21-26 from Algorithm 1 and it is a critical component used in both the parallel GS (Gale-Shapley) and parallel MW (McVitie-Wilson) algorithms to ensure  that updates to partnerRank are done atomically, preventing race conditions.
+The way how atomicCAS makes sense is that If a thread finds that m_rank is lower than the partner's rank, it attempts to update partnerRank with m_rank using atomicCAS.
+If the returned partner_rank does not match p_rank and m_rank is still lower, the operation fails and will be retried with returned partner rank.

+The only difference between these 2 parallel versions of GS algorithms lies in handling the rejected man on line 7.
+In the parallel GS algorithm, if the returned partner_rank p_rank2 matches expected p_rank, the operation succeeds, and the rejected man is pushed to the FreeManQueue for further proposals.
+In contrast, the parallel MW algorithm allows the thread representing the rejected man to propose again.

 ```
+# Parallel Gale-Shapely Algorithm
 while (p_rank > m_rank) {
 	p_rank2 = atomicCAS(&partnerRank, p_rank, m_rank)
 	if (p_rank2 == p_rank) {
 		if (p_rank != n + 1) {
 			p <- WomenPref[w, p_rank]
-			FreeManQueue.Push(p)
+			FreeManQueue.Push(p) // each thread has its own FreeManQueue to prevent data races
+														// m < - p for Parallel Mcvitie-Wilson Algorithm
 		}
 		p_rank = m_rank
 	} else {